Note: Click on images to see enlarged photos, captions, and photo attributions.

 Lonicera sempervirens (Trumpet or Coral Honeysuckle)

-Low maintenance and showy, Trumpet Honeysuckle blooms intermittently until frost with coral flowers and red fruit present together.
-A more compact form, ‘John Clayton,’ produces fragrant yellow flowers and copious orange-red fruit.
-It was discovered in 1991 on the grounds of a 17th century Virginia church.
-The species name “sempervirens” refers to the plant’s evergreen habit, particularly in the South.* The Virginia Native Plant Society selected Trumpet Honeysuckle as Wildflower of the Year for 2014.
+Low maintenance and showy, Trumpet Honeysuckle* blooms intermittently until frost with coral flowers and red fruit often present together.
+A yellow-flowered form, L sempervirens f. sulphurea, discovered in 1991 on the grounds of a 17th century Virginia church, was selected and propagated to create a more compact and floriferous cultivar, ‘John Clayton.’
+The Virginia Native Plant Society selected Trumpet Honeysuckle as Wildflower of the Year in 2014.

-*It is native to DC, common in DE, and clustered mainly in the extreme southwestern corner of PA.
+*It is native to DC, common in DE, and clustered mainly in MD’s Coastal Plain.
+It grows mostly in southeast PA but is found elsewhere in the state.
 In VA, it is frequent in the Coastal Plain and Piedmont and infrequent in the mountains.
-It is native to NoVA except for Fairfax County.
+It is native to NoVA except for Loudoun County.
+You can view the VA counties in which it has been reported here.

 Video © Mary Free